-However, some pets may have more acute (quick) and life threatening reactions that will need immediate veterinary treatment.
+Stings or bites from insects (like bees, wasps, hornets or ants) usually cause a painful, yet harmless, reaction.
+However, some pets may have more acute and life-threatening allergic reactions that require immediate veterinary treatment.

 Stings in the mouth

-- Usually causes swelling of the mouth and often the animal will “paw” at its mouth.
+- causes swelling of the mouth and often the animal will ‘paw’ at the area

-- Try and remove the sting and then apply an ice pack.
+- remove the stinger and apply an ice pack

 It is best to seek veterinary attention immediately, especially if they are stung in the throat area and have trouble breathing.
 Bring your pet to your nearest Greencross Vets for treatment.